knyete/Micropython-scheduler/README.md

 ### Timing

 The scheduler's timing is based on pyb.micros().
 The use of microsecond timing shouldn't lead the user into hopeless optimism: if you want a delay of 1ms exactly don't issue yield from wait(0.001) and expect to get a one millisecond delay.
 It's a cooperative scheduler.
 Another thread will be running when the period elapses.
-Until that thread decides to yield your thread will have no chance of restarting.
+Until that thread decides to yield your thread has no chance of restarting.
 Even then a higher priority thread such as one blocked on an interrupt may, by then, be pending.
 So, while the minimum delay will be 1ms, the maximum is dependent on the other code you have running.
 On the Pyboard board don't be too surprised to see delays of many milliseconds.

-If you want precise timing, especially at millisecond level or better, you'll need to use one of the hardware timers.
+If you want precise nonblocking timing, especially at millisecond level or better, use one of the hardware timers.

 Avoid issuing short timeout values.
-A thread which does so will tend to hog the CPU at the expense of other threads.
+A thread which does so will tend to hog execution at the expense of other threads.
 The well mannered way to yield control in the expectation of restarting soon is to yield a Roundrobin instance.
-In the absence of higher priority events, such a thread will resume when any other such threads have been scheduled.
+Such a thread will resume when other round-robin threads (and higher priority threads such as expiring delays) have been scheduled.

 ### Garbage collection

 When an object is instantiated MicroPython allocates RAM from a pool known as the heap.
 After a program has run for some time the heap will become cluttered with objects which have gone out of scope.
 Eventually this will cause an allocation to fail.
 MicroPython then goes through a process of garbage collection (GC) in which unused objects are deleted.
 The allocation is then attempted again.
 GC can take many ms and, from the point of view of the program, it occurs at random intervals.

 The scheduler attempts to improve on this.
 It is beneficial to perform garbage collection regularly.
 This has two advantages.
 Firstly the time taken by GC is much reduced: typically 1ms.
 Secondly it